 Why Kitsch you say?
 Well, sentimental and melodramatic story?
 Check.
 Exaggerated and over the top approach?
 Check.
 Gaudy Visuals?
 Check.
 Appropriation of other culture's aesthetics?
 Check.
 Using and abusing popular culture visuals and icons?
 Check.
 It's the perfect Kitsch recipe.

 That was achieved thanks to a lot of different elements: photography, production design, acting, story... and of course, Costume Design, which is what we'll be focussing on here.

 THE COSTUME DESIGN

 She's the creator in the shadows.
 She is both the wife and recurrent collaborator of the director, and by recurrent we mean that she has worked in all his movies, from 1992's Strictly Ballroom to this year's The Get Down.
-She has acted as both Production Design and Costume Design for him throughout the years, and has received plenty of nominations because of it (having won many of those).
-So, in my opinion, she's as responsible of consolidating such particular style as he is.
+She has acted as both Production Design and Costume Design for him throughout the years and has received plenty of nominations because of it (having won many of those).
+So, in my opinion, she's as responsible for consolidating such particular style as he is.